aseedb/CryoVesNet-Manuscript/manuscript.md

 We noticed that some vesicles were not segmented accurately.
 Indeed, some vesicles that were in close proximity were misidentified as a single entity.
-Separating them necessitated adjusting the detection threshold to a more stringent value.
+Separating them necessitated adjusting the detection threshold to a more stringent value. (see "Adaptative local thresholding" section in Materials and Methods).
 Additionally, there were instances where the detection captured only a fraction of a vesicle, which required loosening the threshold for a more accurate segmentation.
 Yet the assignment of the correct label to each segmented vesicle was essential for the next steps.